Please update your browser.

 Stories

-JPMorgan Chase’s Military Pathways Development Program provides veterans with the necessary experiences, training, and mentorship to succeed as they transition to civilian life.
+JPMorgan Chase’s Military Pathways Development Program provides veterans with the resources, training, and mentorship to succeed as they transition to civilian life.

-“I was influenced by the financial crisis, seeing how we got through that as a nation.
-I learned how very important the financial industry is,” Barr says.
-“The appeal of working in financial services was the opportunity to make a positive impact all around the world.”
+“I was influenced by the 2008 financial crisis and seeing how it impacted American citizens from different walks of life.
+I learned how important the financial services sector is worldwide,” Barr says.
+“The appeal of working in banking was the opportunity to make a positive impact at the local level and beyond.”

 photo by Ronnie Dunlap

-Texas, particularly JPMorgan Chase’s new Plano campus, is a hot destination for the Military Pathways Development Program and home to more than 20 of the program’s veterans.
-Plano’s MPDP associates are currently integrated across the bank’s different business lines, including wealth management, consumer banking, commercial banking, payment services and the corporate sector.
+Texas, particularly JPMorgan Chase’s new Plano campus, is home to more 10 percent of the veterans hired through the program since 2018.
+Plano’s Military Pathways associates are currently integrated across the bank’s different business lines, including wealth management, consumer banking, commercial banking, payment services and the corporate sector.

 “From our recruiting efforts, we know Plano is a place veterans want to live and raise a family,” says Anthony Chiocchi, program manager for the Military Pathways Development Program.
 “The desire to live and work in North Texas is strong.”